ahanafasir/contact-form/README.md

 1. Clone this repo to your local machine using git clone https://github.com/ahanafasir/contact-form.git
 2. Copy the folder to the htdocs folder in your XAMPP directory
-3. Start the apache server
+3. Start the Apache server
 4. Navigate to the folder localhost/contact-form